erziebart/atm-3101/README.md

 of the bindings and logic from the UI elements to the code and logic for program.
 I also wrote the Deposit, Withdraw, and Logout functions of the main menu, bound the labels and connected them with the other portions of the system.
 Set up control for how internal variables interact with the UI components.
-Planned out the general design of the UI, also worked with Sam to resdesign some of the element layouts.
+Planned out the general design of the UI, set up the panel design, and also worked with Sam to resdesign some of the element layouts.

 Sam Muller - sjm2221
 I worked with Evan to plan out the general flow and components (e.g. classes and corresponding variables/methods) of the ATM.
 Specifically in the code, I wrote the JSON file, Account class, and AccountList class.
 I also helped implement the locking of acconts in Login.
 In the Main menu I did some work redesigning the UI.
 I added the Check Balance button and contributed to the designed of the Check Balance, Deposit, and Withdraw panels.
 However, other team members worked on the logic of each button/element within these panels.